 Michigan Humane Society 313-721-4195

-Pet nutrition is very important for the well being of your pets.
+Pet nutrition (primarily dog nutrition and cat nutrition) is very important for the well being of your pets.
 The right food will help your pets live a longer, healthier life.
 To that end it is very important to be able to understand pet food, and pet food labels.
 To understand whether chicken meal is good or bad (it's good!), or chicken by-product meal (bad!).
 And what the labels actually mean.
 The following (from the Fall 2012 issue of Professional Pet Sitter) is a great article on pet food labels:

 If you are looking for nutritional information for a specific brand or product of dog food, be sure to check out the Dog Food Advisor!
 It is a great resource for dog food reviews and ratings, dog food recalls, and other nutrition information.